GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 Units can be specified from the specific to the general (device number, to group name).

-* **UNIT Device Address** - specify a specfic device with the 3 digit device address
+* **UNIT Device Address** - specify a specific device with the 3 digit device address
 * **Generic Device Type** - specify by the device type, such as the **3350 DASD** family
 * **Groups of Devices** - use **SYSALLDA** for any available **DASD**, **SYSDS** available for general use, **TAPE** for any tape drive.